Dank-Assistant/topgg-description/README.md

 >
 > BeanJR#0001, server owner of [BeanJR's Community](https://discord.gg/nqJyXrcFWa).

-> An amazing bot, that has truly helped me come from rags to riches on my dank memer journey.
-100% recommend to new dank memer users! thanks devs for making this bot!
->
-> Kyro#4857, a Dank Memer player
+> An all around amazing bot.
+The dev team is super nice and open to suggestions and constantly working on improving the user experience.
+The reminders are super useful for grinding and there’s tons of informational guides that help make grinding more efficient.
+In my opinion, this bot is a must have for any Dank Memer server.
+> Dragoon#4130, server administrator of [The Dank Kingdom](https://discord.gg/tdk)

 <a style="display: block; height: 100px; width: 500px; background: #509624; color: #ffffff; text-align: center; font-weight: bold; font-size: 300%; line-height: 100px; border-radius: 20px; text-decoration: none;" href="https://discord.com/oauth2/authorize?client_id=815564870011453480&scope=bot%20applications.commands&permissions=347200&response_type=code&redirect_uri=https%3A%2F%2Fdankassistant.ga%2Fthanks">Invite Now!</a>